 There are four main types of search intent:

-Navigational: The user is looking for a specific website, brand, or page.
-Example: "AgencyAnalytics login" | Informational: The user is looking for general information on a specific topic.
+Search Intent Type Informational | Meaning The user is looking for general information on a specific topic.
 Example: "How to create a YouTube ad sequence" |

-Transactional: The user is looking to buy something in the very near future.
-Example: "Hire Marketing Agency" | Commercial: The user is in the consideration stage and is trying to decide what is right for themselves or their business.
+Search Intent Type Commercial | Meaning The user is in the consideration stage and is trying to decide what is right for themselves or their business.
 Example: "AgencyAnalytics vs DashThis" |

-There is also a subcategory of search intent that is becoming increasingly popular
+There is also a subcategory of search intent that is becoming increasingly popular.

 Example: "Marketing Agencies near me", “Starbucks in Washington, DC”, or “CVS Tampa Hours”